 What experience do you have?

-I have four years breeding experience and just started my sixth year in the hamster club.
+I have been breeding since 2013 and I joined the hamster club in 2012.
+I ran my animal rescue for 4 years from 2011 to 2015 handling over 400 rodents.
 I'm always happy to offer advice to newcomers or direct them to other, more experienced breeders.

 What do your animals live in?

 Cage sizing can be a very tetchy subject.
-My breeding animals live in caging that is appropriate for them with breeding syrians living in 60cm long cages and young animals start small and work their way up.
+My breeding animals live in caging that is appropriate for them with breeding hamsters living in 60cm long cages.
 I don't use lab cages or racking systems.

 I do use bin cages for my hamsters as they find it harder to chew 6mm mesh and I find it easier to stack them.
 Space is important as a breeder, but as a hobby breeder I can sacrifice numbers to give everyone cage space that I am personally happy with.
 The number of animals here will always be limited by space.